muratk3n/thirdwave/en/README.md

 ---

-I've come across some weird storage methods myself.. eg "pumped hydro".
+There r some weird storage methods .. eg "pumped hydro".
 They just lift up bunch of water, thats it.
 Water's "potential energy" is stored, to take back energy, just allow it to go down.
 Not bad, but just like the Li-on batteries, it is a circus monkey.
 Too specialized, doing only one thing.

 ---